kroitor/gjk.c/README.md

 ![Segment [10,20] on the number line](https://cloud.githubusercontent.com/assets/1294454/21999180/deb68374-dc49-11e6-9ef4-ea631b35178c.jpg "Segment [10,20] on the number line")
 ![Segment [5,40] on the number line](https://cloud.githubusercontent.com/assets/1294454/21999179/de9cceac-dc49-11e6-8ddf-656ec1829c43.jpg "Segment [5,40] on the number line")

-Now subtract four endpoints from each other:
+Now subtract their four endpoints from each other:
 ```
 10 - 5  =   5
 10 - 40 = -30